Blinds buying guide

 Most window blinds are quick and easy to install.
 Blinds come with brackets, which can be screwed into the top of your window frame, above the frame, or the adjacent walls.
 You should avoid screwing directly into PVC window frames, which will cause irreparable damage.

-How do I cut blinds to fit my windows?
+Can I cut my blinds to fit my windows?

 First, measure your windows, in accordance with the instructions in section 3 of this guide.
-If you’re fitting inside a recess, take 10 mm (just under ½”) off this figure.
+If you’re fitting inside a recess, take into account the mechanism on the side of the blind, as this will need to be taken off the width measurement.

 Roll out the blind fabric on the floor and carefully draw the line in pencil where you need to cut.
 Use sharp scissors or a knife to cut the fabric, and cut the tube using a hacksaw.